predsci/sunRunner3D-manuscript/README.md

 # Generating Figures

 The `fig_dir` directory contains all the scripts needed to reproduce Figures 7-12 from the manuscript.
 Each figure has its dedicated script.
 You will need to update each script with the correct path to your PLUTO CME results.
+The `results` subdirectory includes a single file `orbiter.csv` with the Solar Orbiter data needed for Figure 12 (see `driver_fig12.py`)